Skip to Content

 • Clear Communication – Make sure the language in the lease is clear, straightforward, and easy to understand to prevent any misunderstandings later on.

 • Property Description – Provide a detailed description of the residential rental property, including its current condition.
-This can help protect you from claims of damage that were present before the new tenant moved in.
+This can help protect a landlord from claims of damage that were present before the new tenant moved in.

 • Maintenance and Repairs – Clearly outline who is responsible for what in terms of maintenance and repairs, including routine maintenance, and emergencies, and who covers the costs.